GiuseppeBaldini/Noteclip/README.md

 2. Install **pyperclip**

 3. Assign <code>notes_path</code> variable to highest level folder where all your notes are

-4. Change filepath in Batch file to reflect location of the program on your computer

 NOTE: _Using a path too broad makes the scan too slow.
 I would suggest keeping everything at least 3 levels below_ C:\

 ### Execution from Run command

-I included a batch file to run the program directly from the Run window.
+I included a batch file to run the program directly from the Run window simply typing <code> noteclip [note name] </code>.

-On Windows, open it using the shortcut <code> Win + R</code> and then type <code> noteclip [note name] </code>.
+NOTE: _Change filepath in Batch file to reflect location of the program on your computer_

 ### Improvements